 Auction – The method by which Google chooses which ad to display.
 Each keyword has a pre-set bid; combined with factors such as relevancy, the keyword and corresponding ad compete for placement in the search results.

-Automated bid strategy – Instead of setting a maximum cost per click through manual bidding, automatic bidding lets machine learning do all of the work.
-A few types of automated bidding strategies include: maximize per clicks, maximize for conversions and target CPA.
+Automated Bid Strategy – Instead of setting a maximum cost per click through manual bidding, automatic bidding lets machine learning do all of the work.
+A few types of Google Ads automated bidding strategies include: maximize per clicks, maximize for conversions and target CPA bidding.

 Average cost-per-click (Avg.
 CPC) – Across a particular date range, the average CPC is the typical cost per click.
 This is reached by taking the full cost of a keyword, ad group, campaign, or account and dividing it by the number of clicks.